pflanze/lilyvm/README.md

 Copyright (C) 2021 Christian Jaeger, <ch@christianjaeger.ch>

-This is currently being published under the LGPL 2.1, but I can be persuaded to add or change to others.
+This is currently being published under the LGPL 2.1, but I can be persuaded to add or change to other licenses.